RobPeeters/bgcolor.js/README.md

 <snippet>
   <content>
 # bgcolor.js
-The function of this little library is to change the backgroundcolor of objects.
+The function of this little framework is to change the backgroundcolor of objects.
 They could be changed with a press on a button or for example on hover.
 It's very easy to use!
 Check it out!
 ## Installation
 Download the HTML file and the Javascript file.
 Open the HTML file and change the objects which need to change color.